Chloehongrd/Data-Analysis-Projects/README.md

-## 🚲 Case Study: Bike Sharing Program In Chicago
+## 🚲 Case Study: Bike Sharing Program in Chicago
 Capstone project for the Google Data Analytics Professional Certificate program.
 The program prepares participants for a career in data analytics.